 General Meetings: General Meetings are held throughout the year, and feature Keynote Speakers and subject-matter experts covering a range of topics.
 JLC Members attend at no additional cost.

 The Junior League of Charlotte, Inc. also offers more intensive training programs for smaller groups:

 Leadership Development Institute (LDI) Supports our goal to help JLC members become great leaders both in our League and in the community by strengthening leadership skills.
-LDI Participants participate in eight in-depth workshops, as well as optional community service and social engagement opportunities each month, held over the course of eight months.
-LDI is an investment of $40 for in-league members and $55 for external applicants.
+Leadership Development Institute is an investment of $80 for JLC members (this includes your application fee of $20 and the participant fee of $60).
+The benefits of the program include eight leadership training workshops, two community service projects and numerous in-person social gatherings.
 Click here for more information.

 Get On Board is a five-session training program to identify and develop your leadership skills.
 Whether you are new to voluntarism, are interested in serving as a volunteer leader, or are already a board member seeking to enhance your skills, this event is designed for you!
 Open to members and the community.
 Click here for more information.

 Public Policy Institute (PPI) is an Association of Junior Leagues International (AJLI) award-winning training program that helps league and community members deepen their understanding of advocacy and public policy issues.
 The Public Policy Institute curriculum teaches participants advocacy skills on the local, state, and national levels.
 In the class, attendees will participate in a city council simulation.
 They will also learn from city council members, state officials, and community leaders who share their experiences of advocating for change.
 Open to JLC members, area League members, or community partners.